aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 ### Question 2: Diet Similarity

-To examine diet similarity among predator species, we fed prey species to predators in laboratory feeding trials.
+To examine [AHHH!] diet [EXPERIMENTALLY QUANTIFIED DIET] similarity among predator species, we fed prey species to predators in laboratory feeding trials.
 We conducted 314 feeding trials of 10 predator taxa and 14 prey taxa between March and April 2011.
 We  included all potential predator-prey pairs present in the experiment
 (described below), and attempted to perform all other combinations whenever possible.
 However, due to the rarity of some taxa, many predator-prey pairs were not possible; we tested 56 pairwise combinations.
 Most trials were replicated at least five times, but the number of replicates ranged from 1 to 11.
 To conduct the trials, we placed predators together with prey in a 50ml vial, with a stick for substrate.
 The only exception was the tabanid larvae, which we